 Identifying chloronitramide anion is a step toward understanding these complex chemical processes.
 While it remains to be seen whether this compound will be linked to any cancers or other adverse health risks, future research by academics and regulatory agencies, including the EPA, will assess its implications.

-“Even if it is not toxic,” Fairey said, “finding it can help us understand the pathways for how other compounds are formed, including toxins.”
-Knowledge of a compound’s origins can lead to its control, he noted.
+“Even if it is not toxic, finding it can help us understand the pathways for how other compounds are formed, including toxins,” Fairey said.
+According to him, knowledge of a compound’s origins can lead to its control.